ddella/WebSocket/README.md

 You need a web server to present a web page for the users to enter all the parameters needed to create the WebSocket.
 The magic to create the TCP connection is done within the JavaScript on the client browser (Firefox/Chrome/Safari).

-The web page lets you enter the following information:
+The web page lets you enter the following information to create the WebSocket connection:

-- Choose between WebSocket `ws://` or secure WebSocket `wss://` connection.
-- The IP address of the WebSocket server.
+- The hostname/IP address of the WebSocket server.
 - The TCP port the server listens on.
+- The endpoint (optional).
+- The WebSocket protocol, either non-secure `ws://` or secure `wss://` connection.

 I made a workshop on building a simple web server based on Alpine Linux with Nginx and PHP8.
 Take a look [here](https://github.com/ddella/PHP8-Nginx).
 The container is only 31Mb.
 This is the command to start the container in a custom network `frontend`.